Conformal transformation on metric measure spaces: Main results

-\begin{proposition}[Conformally transformed Sobolev space] Let $M=\ms$ be a metric measure space, $v,w$ be bounded continuous functions.
-Assume $M':=(X, e^w\d, e^v\mm)$ to be the conformally transformed space constructed as above.
+\begin{proposition}[Sobolev space under conformal transformation] Let $M=\ms$ be a metric measure space, $v,w$ be bounded continuous functions.
+The space $M':=(X, \d', \mm')$ is constructed by conformal transformation as above.
 Then $W^{1,2}(M)$ and $W^{1,2}(M')$ coincide as sets and